Tay25006739/WIX1002/W02/WIX1002_W02_Tutorial_1/README.md

     min = numbers[0]

-    For each number In numbers Do
+    For each number In numbers
         If number < min
             min = number